 The Adaptation Sciences (AdSci) Program

-In response to rapidly increasing demand for methods to advance climate adaptation and resilience strategies, and leverage NOAA sciences and services, CSI is launching a new Adaptation Science (AdSci) research program.
-The AdSci Program will help advance the knowledge, methods and frameworks needed to move society beyond incremental adaptation toward more widespread, connected, adaptive pathways, and resilience strategies with clear economic and societal co-benefits.
-Research will focus on the integration of acute and chronic stressors that occur over multiple timescales.
-NOAA Research, in the context of its commitment to improved service development, delivery, and integrated information services through innovative science, is well placed to advance science in support of adaptation.
+NOAA’s Adaptation Sciences (AdSci) research program (established in FY 2021) is designed to advance the knowledge, methods and frameworks needed to move society beyond incremental adaptation toward more widespread, connected, adaptive pathways, and resilience strategies with clear economic and societal co-benefits.
+Research focuses on the integration of acute and chronic stressors that occur over multiple timescales, which can lead to cascading impacts that threaten to overwhelm and undermine systems important to daily life and social and economic well-being.

-The new portfolio of research and engagement activities builds on the networks and insights generated by the ongoing Regional Integrated Sciences and Assessments (RISA) Program, and the previous CSI investments in the Coastal and Ocean Climate Applications (COCA), the International Research, Applications Project (IRAP), and the Sectoral Applications Program (SARP).
-Existing COCA, SARP, and IRAP activities will continue under this new portfolio.
+The AdSci portfolio of research and engagement activities builds on the networks and insights generated by the ongoing Regional Integrated Sciences and Assessments (RISA) Program, and the previous CSI investments in the legacy programs: Coastal and Ocean Climate Applications (COCA), the International Research, Applications Project (IRAP), and the Sectoral Applications Program (SARP).

 Contact: Lisa Vaughan